sawshubh/WDOInternship/README.md

 # WDOInternship
-New libraries and methodologies I learnt during one month internship at World Development Organization.
+New libraries and methodologies I learnt during in internship at World Development Organization.